2 min read

 A humming, murmuring, harmonious symphony of human beings momentarily stripped of external superficialities.

 Some nights, a young monk would sit beside me.
-He was just a few years older than me, gregarious and refreshingly honest, and we became friends over discussions on the Vedas.
-He’d invite me to lectures given by travelling monks, and we’d sit and laugh about the absurdity of life as he taught me more about the reality of a philosophy than I could have learned in a hundred books.
+He was just a few years older than me, gregarious, and refreshingly honest, and we became friends over discussions on the Vedas.
+He’d invite me to lectures given by traveling monks, and we’d sit and laugh about the absurdity of life as he taught me more about the reality of a philosophy than I could have learned in a hundred books.

 Our lifestyles were diametrically opposed, yet under our social guises, we were hankering after the same questions.